nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

     removeMessageListener(listener: MashroomExternalMessageListener): void;

     /**
-     * Send a message to given external topic.
+     * Send a message to given internal topic.
+     * Used to broadcast message between Mashroom instances.
+     *
      * The passed topic must be prefixed with the topic the provider is listening to.
      * E.g. if the passed topic is foo/bar and the provider is listening to mashroom/# the message must be
      * sent to mashroom/foo/bars.